-- Implement agro-livestock integration (see also recycling) we will mention that for rice, the integration more specifically refers to fish-rice integration, but that with this assumptions concerning agro-livestock, we represent the AE principle and also the impact (through better use of by-products of livestock for crops (manure) and by-products of crops (animal feed) for livestock, use of animal force for crops production etc. all together increasing yield) - Implement and invest in climate change adaptation (e.g. local seed use, moisture management, research, restore habitats etc.) - Diversify production and increase income - Support the construction of dikes and bunds in the lowlands to retain / manage the "surplus" rainwater and control salt - Enhance the provisioning of ecosystem services (including pollination and soil health e.g. through polycropping, intercropping, crop rotation, multi-layer farming etc.) by enabling the implementation of sustainable land management supporting specifically small-scale production, processing and storage in a holistic way (including training, awareness, research but also access to equipment and credit, investment in small scale mills and community storage options, as well as support of marketing of AE products) (see also synergy)

-- Experiment with drainage water treatment systems through the introduction of plant species for wastewater filtration; such experiments need to be carefully developed so that any introduced species will not infest farmers' fields. - Support small holders to implement small-scale irrigation, along with possible interlinked benefits of perimeter engineering.
+- Implement agro-livestock integration (see also recycling).
+We will mention that for rice, the integration more specifically refers to fish-rice integration, but that with this assumption concerning agro-livestock, we represent the AE principle and also the impact (through better use of by-products of livestock for crops (manure) and by-products of crops (animal feed) for livestock, use of animal force for crop production etc. all together increasing yield); - Implement and invest in climate change adaptation (e.g. local seed use, moisture management, research, restoring habitats etc.); - Diversify production and increase income; - Support the construction of dikes and bunds in the lowlands to retain/manage the "surplus" rainwater and to control salt levels; - Enhance the provisioning of ecosystem services (including pollination and soil health e.g. through polycropping, intercropping, crop rotation, multi-layer farming etc.) by enabling the implementation of sustainable land management supporting specifically small-scale production, processing and storage in a holistic way (including training, awareness and research, but also access to equipment and credit, investment in small scale mills and community storage options, as well as support of marketing of AE products) (see also synergy); - Experiment with drainage water treatment systems through the introduction of plant species for wastewater filtration; such experiments need to be carefully developed so that any introduced species will not infest farmers' fields. - Support small holders to implement small-scale irrigation, along with possible interlinked benefits of perimeter engineering.
 4.7.
 Irrigated rice production - Seeds and genetic diversity

-Current status: Seed is often difficult for farmers to obtain; farmers save seed for replanting but are not assisted to do so.
-Seed is being develop through conventional breeding programs, focusing on input-responsive seed (commercially produced) and high inputs to improve yields.
+Current status: Seeds are often difficult for farmers to obtain, farmers save seeds for replanting but are not assisted to do so.
+Seeds are developed through conventional breeding programs, focusing on input-responsive seeds (commercially produced) and high inputs to improve yields.
 The development of the rice seed sector is anticipated to occur primarily through private sector actors.

-Irrigated rice production- seeds and genetic diversity issues from a farmer perspective:
+Irrigated rice production - seeds and genetic diversity issues from a farmer perspective: